the issue

 kitchen b

 OGK is currently being hosted by the Torah Learning Center (TLC), a non-profit organization in Overland Park, KS.
 TLC offers innovative and unique programming and education for people of all ages and backgrounds in Kansas City.
-The program was launched in 2025 as an expansion of the KC Kosher Meals on Wheels program, which has been providing food for Kansas City homebound seniors and people living with disabilities in need since 2013.
+The program was launched in 2025 as an expansion of the KC Kosher Meals on Wheels program, which has been providing kosher food for Kansas City homebound seniors and people living with disabilities in need since 2013.

 Our Giving Kitchen stands out by offering a unique opportunity for the community to give back, while enjoying a great experience.